 uy | like the /uey/ in ‘chop suey’ | kwiduy | watermelon |

-Glottal stops are barely perceptible at the beginning of many words.
-They are most perceptible on words that begin with a vowel.
+Piipaash has both glottal initial and vowel initial words.
+While they may look similar orthographically, they have very distinct pronunciations.
+Glottal stops are not written in English but they are present in words that begin with a vowel.
+These words start with a closed glottis (throat) before you begin pronouncing the vowel.
 Vowel initial words without a glottal stop in front will sound similar to English words beginning with the letter h.
 In other words, air is flowing freely through the glottis (throat).
 If the vowel is preceded by a glottal stop, that means no air is passing through the closed throat, therefore, no English /h/ sound.

 iiwaa (heewaa) – his/her/its heart